JoseiPG1/JoseiPG1.github.io/_pages/about.md

 ## News

+### July - 2024

+- 07 - 2024: I made public the repository containing the work on how to use neural networks the recover the trajectories from a Binary Black Hole system using the gravitational waveform.
+The first case was done using the language Julia, and I am currently working on developing a version in Python.

 ### June - 2024

 - 06 - 2024: I created a new repository on my github account, named **iGW_BBH** which stands for inverse Gravitational Waves from a Binary Black-Hole system.
 The idea is to train a neural network with the waveform of the BBH to recover the geodesic curve.
 This is a privet repository, if you want to known more, please feel free to contact me.